Held at the height of the European summer, the Hungaroring provides F1 with an ‘end of term’ feeling.

 One of the shortest tracks of the season, the Hungaroring is a notoriously tricky track to overtake at, and is sometimes referred to as ‘Monaco without the buildings’.
 Often held as the final race before the summer break, the Grand Prix usually takes place on a very warm summer afternoon – aside from the rain-hit events in 2006, 2011 and 2014.

-The wet Grands Prix have provided some of the most memorable races at the Hungaroring, with Jenson Button taking his first victory in 2006 and Daniel Ricciardo providing an overtaking masterclass to win in 2014.
-Nigel Mansell and Michael Schumacher have each won the title here, Mansell winning in 1992, and Schuamcher taking his fourth title victory at the track in 2001.
+The wet Grands Prix have provided some of the most memorable races at the Hungaroring, with Jenson Button taking his first victory in 2006, Daniel Ricciardo providing an overtaking masterclass to win in 2014 and Esteban Ocon recording his maiden win in 2021.
+Nigel Mansell and Michael Schumacher have each won the title here, Mansell winning in 1992, and Schumacher taking his fourth title victory at the track in 2001.

 - First, Last & Only: Hungarian Grand Prix